MagnusHL/HostetskiGPT/README.md

  - [ ] Multiple prompts
  - [ ] Grammar check
  - [ ] Select multiple answers in a conversation
+ - [ ] Compatibility with FreeScout v1.8.156
+ - [ ] Add option for gpt 4o
+ - [ ] Add option for gpt 4o mini
+ - [ ] Additional field to set context for the AI
+ - [ ] Option not only to send customer information, but also previous conversations

 ## Contributing
-This is an early version of the FreeScout ChatGPT Integration Module, and we appreciate any feedback, suggestions, or contributions to help improve the module.
-Please feel free to open issues or submit pull requests on GitHub, or send your messages and suggestions to our email: [support@cloudcenter.ovh](mailto:support@cloudcenter.ovh).
+~~This is an early version of the FreeScout ChatGPT Integration Module, and we appreciate any feedback, suggestions, or contributions to help improve the module.
+Please feel free to open issues or submit pull requests on GitHub, or send your messages and suggestions to our email: [support@cloudcenter.ovh](mailto:support@cloudcenter.ovh).~~

 Together, we can make this integration a valuable addition to the FreeScout ecosystem and enhance the capabilities of helpdesk software for the entire community.